-Arkansas State University's Coordinator of Services to students, faculty and staff with disabilities is also the university's compliance coordinator for Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act (ADA) and the ADA Accessibility Guidelines (ADAAG).
+Arkansas State University's Coordinator of Services to students, faculty and staff with disabilities is also the university's compliance coordinator for Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act (ADA) and the ADAAccessibility Guidelines (ADAG).
 In this capacity, the coordinator arranges for academic adjustments and auxiliary aids to be provided to qualified students and coordinates workplace accommodations.
 The coordinator also is the individual to whom concerns about physical access to facilities, buildings and grounds should be addressed.
-The coordinator's office is located on the second floor (Room 2181).
+The coordinator's office is located on the second floor (Room 2181) of the Reng Student Services Center.
 The telephone number is (870) 972-3964.
 The number for the Telecommunications Device for the Deaf (TDD) is (870) 972-3458.